Division Chief for General Internal Medicine

 Apply By: Open until filled

 The Dell Medical School at The University of Texas at Austin is seeking an exceptional Internal Medicine leader to join the Department of Medicine as the Division Chief for General Internal Medicine.
-Successful applicants will be eligible for appointment at the late-Assistant, Associate or Professor level and should have significant expertise in medical education and be board-certified in Family Medicine.
+Successful applicants will be eligible for appointment at the Associate or Professor level, should have significant experience in academic General Internal Medicine, and be board-certified in Internal Medicine.

 Dell Medical School (DMS) is the first medical school established in nearly five decades by a member of the Association of American Universities, an organization of leading public and private research universities.
 An extraordinary commitment of resources, both public and private, has been made to enable its development and success.
 The Dell Medical School enrolled its first class of 50 undergraduate medical students in June of 2016 and graduated this first class in 2020.
 In February 2020, the Dell Medical School received full LCME accreditation.
 As part of The University of Texas at Austin, one of the nation's leading research universities, the Dell Medical School pursues innovation in the re-design of healthcare delivery, excellence in healthcare research, and programs in interdisciplinary and inter-professional education.

 Dell Medical School's mission is to revolutionize how people get and stay healthy by:

 - Educating leaders who transform health care;

 - Evolving new models of person-centered, multidisciplinary care that reward value;

 - Advancing innovation from discovery to outcomes;